 B. Off-Campus in Gettysburg

 In February, students apply to live off-campus the following academic year.
 The Office of Residence Life reviews applications and informs applicants whether they have been approved to live off-campus.
 Students should not sign leases for off-campus accommodations before receiving approval (in writing) at the end of February.
 Students who sign leases without college authorization may end up paying for both on-campus and off-campus housing.
 Students will not be released from on-campus housing obligations due to unauthorized leases.
 Once approval is granted, the responsibility for securing suitable accommodations rests entirely on each student.
 The College is not involved in borough inspections of non-College facilities and therefore cannot ascertain whether such facilities are safe, sanitary, or in compliance with local ordinances.
 The College does not provide residential services (including the Department of Public Safety) for those living off-campus.
-Students' landlords, the Gettysburg Code Enforcement Office and the Gettysburg Borough Police are among the many resources available to students living off-campus.
-Students residing off-campus are still subject to the College's Student Code of Conduct.
-The Director of Residence Life and Director of Public Safety work closely with the Gettysburg Borough Police, the Gettysburg Borough Code Enforcement Office and the Borough Council College Relations subcommittee.
+Students’ landlords, the Gettysburg Code Enforcement Office and the Gettysburg Borough Police are among the many resources available to students living off-campus.
+Students residing off-campus are still subject to the College’s Student Code of Conduct.
+The Associate Dean of College Life and Director of Public Safety work closely with the Gettysburg Borough Police, the Gettysburg Borough Code Enforcement Office and the Borough Council College Relations subcommittee.
 Communication between borough officials, college administrators, and students help maintain good relations between the Gettysburg Borough and Gettysburg College communities.

 A commuter student is a student who lives with their parents or guardians within reasonable driving distance to campus.
-Students must reside at the official parent/guardian address provided to the college (address submitted for financial aid and noted on the previous year's tax return).
+Students must reside at the official parent/ guardian address provided to the college (address submitted for financial aid and noted on the previous year’s tax return).
 A student who is commuting must be classified as a commuter by the Office of Residence Life, the Office of Financial Aid, and the Office of Financial Services.